-Application Process
+Application Process - Requirements

 ADMISSION FOR LOCAL STUDENTS Students applying for admission to California College of Communications are required to have a High School Diploma, a GED certificate or its equivalent.
 Requirements All applicants are required to complete a personal interview with the Dean of Education.
 This gives applicants and their families an opportunity to see the school's equipment and facilities, meet the staff and faculty and ask questions relating to the campus, curriculum and career objectives.
 Personal interviews also enable school administrators to determine whether an applicant is acceptable for enrollment into the program.
 Once an applicant has completed and submitted the Application Form, the school reviews the information and notifies the applicant of the decision.
-If an applicant is not accepted, all fees paid t the school are refunded, except for the registration fee.
-Students can enroll every four weeks on the dates shown in the school academic caler.
+If an applicant is not accepted, all fees paid to the school are refunded, except for the registration fee.
+Students can enroll every four weeks on the dates shown in the school academic calendar.
 They can also apply up to one year in advance of a scheduled class start.
 The following items must be completed at the time of application: Enrollment Agreement (if applicant is under 18 years of age, it must be signed by parent or guardian).
 Payment of registration fee (\$100 non-refundable).
-The school reserves the right to reject students if the above items are not complete. • tudents who have a high school diploma or a recognized equivalency certificate (GED) need to submit ey received the diploma.
+The school reserves the right to reject students if the above items are not complete.
+Prospective s I students who have a high school diploma or a recognized equivalency certificate (GED) need to submit ey received the diploma.
 This is indicated in the enrollment agreement.

 ADMISSION FOR INTERNATIONAL STUDENTS Overview The school offers training in English as a Second Language programs for the international students coming to this country to improve their English or to continue pursuing their education in other higher education institutions.
 Requirements International students who apply to CalCC for admission must provide the following before they are admitted to the school: Documented evidence of financial support: • Letter from sponsor (either from their country of origin or from a sponsor in the U.S.). • Bank statement showing sponsor has the funds necessary to cover the student's stay in the United States (minimum \$20,000 per year). • An international student registration fee (\$200 non-refundable) • The I-901 SEVIS fee (\$350 non-refundable to USCIS).
-Training must be on a continuous basis for the student to be in Status: • The students may not take a leave of absence, until after 6 months of continuous attendance, except in case of extreme emergency (i.e. Serious personal illness, death in the family). • The school has short winter and summer breaks.
-Major holidays observed in the U.S. are also off. • A non-immigrant student is not allowed to hold a job unless permission is granted by the Department of Homeland Security.
-Visa Denial You must inform CalCC in writing if the U.S. Consulate in your country refuses to issue you a student visa.
-There is no refund for the \$200 Registration fee or the \$200 SEVIS fee, if a visa is denied.
-However, if the student would like another I-20 within five months of their initial I-20 program start date, CalCC will create one at no additional cost.
-Enrollment Agreement All students must sign an enrollment agreement once they register for a program at the school.
-This is a legal contract between the student and the school.
-It contains important refund information, please read it carefully.
-There will be an addendum to the original enrollment agreement for each additional level of English that the student enrolls in.
+Training must be on a continuous basis for the student to be in Status: The students may not take a leave of absence, until after 6 months of continuous attendance, except in case of extreme emergency (i.e. Serious personal illness, death in the family).
+The school has short winter and summer breaks.
+Major holidays observed in the U.S. are also off.
+A non-immigrant student is not allowed to hold a job unless permission is granted by the Department of Homeland Security.